Frequently Asked Questions

 and/webhooks/status

 ?
-These are the specific endpoints we will create in our Fastify application to handle these two types of events.
-It's crucial that both the Application and Sandbox webhooks point to your ngrok tunnel.
+These are the specific endpoints you'll create in your Fastify application to handle these two types of events.
+It's crucial that both the Application and Sandbox webhooks point to your ngrok tunnel.<!-- GAP: Missing verification steps to test if webhook URLs are accessible (Type: Substantive) -->

 4. Implementing Core Functionality (Fastify Adaptation)